Lymphoma & related disorders

 • Frequent direct extension invades adjacent structures, such as the lung, pleura and pericardium

-• Note that biopsy of lung may be the first diagnostic biopsy, thus this differential diagnosis must be considered when making a diagnosis of large B cell lymphoma in lung, particularly in young or female patients
+• Note that biopsy of the lung may be the first diagnostic biopsy, thus this differential diagnosis must be considered when making a diagnosis of large B cell lymphoma in the lung, particularly in young or female patients

 • Aside from direct extension into surrounding structures, extramediastinal involvement is unusual at the time of initial diagnosis (Am J Surg Pathol 2019;43:110, Am J Surg Pathol 2015;39:1322)